Wolfmyths/password-generator/README.md

 # To-Do List:
 - ~~Add UI~~
   - Improve on the design?
-- Add feature to store passwords
-  - Store them in .JSON files
 - Android .apk version?

 Disclaimer: This github repos was created to build up my programming portfolio.
 I have no experience in programming cyber security applications.